 |5||3rd & 11, Iowa State 34||Akrum Wadley screen, 19-yard gain|

 |6||1st & 10, Iowa State 15||Ihmir Smith-Marsette vertical route, 15-yard touchdown|

-Stanley ended the drive throwing the ball to where on his player would catch it — in the back of the end zone on a 15-yard touchdown reception by wide receiver Ihmir Smith-Marsette.
+Stanley ended the drive throwing the ball to where only his player would catch it — in the back of the end zone on a 15-yard touchdown reception by wide receiver Ihmir Smith-Marsette.

 The final series of the first half, when Iowa went from down 10-7 to up 14-10, and four fourth-quarter series fit the criteria evaluated here.
-Iowa is trailing, can’t just rely on the running game and needs Stanley to make a few plays.
+Iowa was trailing, couldn’t just rely on the running game and needed Stanley to make a few plays.